wirasatrian/aws-bootcamp-cruddur-2023/journal/week1.md

 I inspect backend and frontend container to check if the environment variable are set correctly.

-Click the docker tab on left side VSCode web, then right click backend container, click on inspect and check the port bindings and env list.
+I clicked the docker tab on left side VSCode web, then right click backend container, click on inspect and check the port bindings and env list.
 I found they were set correctly.

 ![inspect backend](assets/inspect-backend-container.png)